zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 ---
 ## Setup

-First step is to make sure you have `node` and `npm` instsall on yor workstation then follow next steps
+The first step is to make sure you have `node` and `npm` installed on your workstation, then follow the next steps.

 #### json-server installation

-Run following command the install latest version of `json-server`
+Run the following command to install the latest version of `json-server`

 ```bash
 npm install -g json-server
 ```

-you can also install specific version as
+You can also install a specific version as

 ```bash
 npm install -g json-server@0.17.0